typescript-course/typescript-from-scratch-workshop/lesson-07-initialize-streak/LESSON.md

 Hints:

-- use this library for mocking `localStorage`: https://github.com/jsdom/jsdom
+- Use this library for mocking `localStorage`: https://github.com/jsdom/jsdom
-- if you get stuck, ask for help.
+- If you get stuck, ask for help

 ### Solution